 When you signed up for health insurance last year, did you agree to automatically re-enroll?
-If you did and are set to auto-enroll in your same insurance plan, it’s important to review your policy before the December 15 health insurance open enrollment deadline, so you don’t regret your choice come January.
+If you did and are set to auto-enroll in your same insurance plan, it’s important to review your policy before the January 15 health insurance open enrollment deadline, so you don’t regret your choice come next year.

 Take some time before the end of each year to make sure there are no changes that could increase your health insurance spending or affect your covered services.

 Automatic Health Insurance Renewal Will Happen Immediately After January 15

 Since 2017, automatic health insurance renewal now takes place after it’s too late to change your health coverage for the next year.
 For most Americans, January 15 is your last chance to sign up for health insurance.
 On the next day, you’ll be auto-enrolled in your current health insurance plan (some states have later enrollment deadlines; make sure you understand how it works in your state).

 1. Speak with Your Current Healthcare Provider

 First, make a phone call to confirm that you’re currently signed up for auto-renew health insurance.
 You should also use this call to find out what plan you’re being auto-enrolled in.

 - Call your health insurance company via phone number on your insurance card, or